thomasfredericks/Mozard/README.md

 Installation, building and usage instructions are all here: http://www.tofstuff.com/Mozard

+The circuit can be found in the extras/circuit folder.

 ![alt text](http://www.tofstuff.com/uploads/Mozard/mozard_kidzlab_complete.jpg "Mozard Kidzlab Synth")

-## Circuit

-The circuit can be found in the extras/circuit folder.